publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch87/schI/m__us_usc_t7_s5603.md

     (b) __Purpose of strategy__

-        The strategy developed under subsection (a) of this section shall encourage the maintenance, development, and expansion of export markets for United States agricultural commodities and related products, including high-value and value-added products.
+        The strategy developed under subsection (a) shall encourage the maintenance, development, and expansion of export markets for United States agricultural commodities and related products, including high-value and value-added products.

     (c) __Goals of strategy__

-    The strategy developed under subsection (a) of this section shall have the following goals:
+    The strategy developed under subsection (a) shall have the following goals:

         (1) Increase the value of United States agricultural exports each year.